michgz/vibration/README.md

 # vibration
 Vibration stimulation and response analyser

-Produces a mechanical vibration stimulus and records the response at a nearby point on the same structure.
-It's intended for modal analysis of built structures (for the purpose of designing vibration control mechanisms), and is WiFi-enabled to make it flexible in its use.
+Produces a mechanical vibration stimulus and records the response at a nearby point on the structure.
+It's intended for modal analysis of built structures (for the purpose of designing vibration suppression mechanisms), and is WiFi-enabled to make it as flexible as possible in its use.

 Features of version 1.0:
 - Controlled by a HTML interface